By Lindsey Mebane

 President, Kern County Young Farmers & Ranchers

-For more information about our group and to stay up-to-date please follow our Facebook page at www.facebook.com/KernYoungFarmersAndRanchers and follow us on Instagram @kern_yfr.
+To keep up to date please follow our Facebook page at facebook.com/KernYoungFarmersAndRanchers and follow us on Instagram @kern_yfr.
 If you aren’t already on the e-mail list please e-mail us at firstname.lastname@example.org.